ezntek/ezntek/README.md

 ### about me
 https://ezntek.github.io/about

-I use OpenBSD + Artix
+I use Artix and maintain a bunch of gentoo stage4s and installs

 ### about me (code)
 Main Languages (active use):
+* Zig!
 * Rust
 * Python
 * C